sunpy/ablog/docs/index.rst

 Getting Started
 ---------------

-If you are starting a new project, see `ABlog Quick Start`_ guide.
+If you are starting a new project, see the :ref:`quick-start` guide.
 If you already have a project, enable blogging by making following changes in ``conf.py``:

 .. code-block:: python